 Need to Know

-- In summers and on holidays, the ferries from Sausalito to San Francisco get very busy.
-Expect a 1- to 2-hour wait if you haven’t already reserved space for your bikes and you.
-Read below to learn how to reserve.
+- In summers and on holidays (thru Oct.
+29th), the ferries from Sausalito to San Francisco get very busy.
+Don’t get stuck in a long line!
+Reserve space for your bike in advance and get priority boarding See below for more info.

 Getting There & Back